GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-1.md

 # Exercise 1: Running Angular App

-Demo project for running labs to evaluate Copilot viability

-> Make sure GitHub Copilot is configure and enabled for the current language, just check the status bar on the bottom right corner of VS Code.
+Make sure GitHub Copilot is configure and enabled for the current language, just check the status bar on the bottom right corner of VS Code.

+## Prepare and run Angular app

 Ask Copilot Chat to explain the steps required to run Angular app.

-Follow the step and running this Home Gallary Angular app.
+Follow the copilot steps and run this Home Gallary Angular app.

-The exercise consist of building Angular components for various functionality.

-Enabled routing in your app as well as defined new routes.
-Now your app can support navigation between views.

-# Summary
+## Tips

 With the previous exercises you have gone through some common activities that developers usually run:
 - Create new features in the code